-It may seem silly, but branding is serious business.
+Branding is serious business.
 Companies spend big dollars on building a brand and then maintaining it.
-When we say Brand we’re generally talking about the logo, official colors, fonts, tone and language.
+When we say Brand we’re generally talking about:

-National AMBUCS Logo.
-Yeah, we’re a little crazy about it and how it’s used.
-It is important that nothing you produce appears to be coming from the national organization.
-If you are creating it (trailer, tshirt, brochure, sign), always use your chapter logo.
+If you are creating it for your chapter (trailer, signage, tshirt, brochure), be sure to always use your chapter logo.
 However, if you need them, you will find AMBUCS and Amtryke logos with or without taglines on flickr.
 If you need a different format or size, contact ARC.
 Please use with caution.

 Chapter logo.
 If you don’t have a chapter logo, contact ARC for a basic one or reach out to a local designer and have one made for you.
 Check out fiverr.com if you don’t already know of a resource.

 TIP: When you resize a logo on the page, hold down the shift key so it maintains its aspect ratio (doesn’t get too skinny and tall or wide and squished).
 This works for any kind of image.

 Colors.
 Both AMBUCS and Amtryke use the colors of the American Flag.

 In printing and graphic design, there are different ways colors can be represented.
 They include:

 PMS: The Pantone Color System, or PMS, is a standardized color matching system, devised to help printers and designers to specify and control colors for printing projects.
 The Pantone Color System allows you to specify colors that cannot be mixed in traditional CMYK

 RGB: The RGB color model is an additive color model in which the red, green and blue primary colors of light are added together in various ways to reproduce a broad array of colors